rancher/docs/content/rancher/v2.x/en/upgrades/upgrades/ha/_index.md

 > **Note:** There will be more values that are listed with this command.
 This is just an example of one of the values.

-If you are also upgrading cert-manager to the latest version from a version older than 0.11.0, follow `Option B: Reinstalling Rancher`.
+If you are also upgrading cert-manager to the latest version from a version older than 0.11.0, follow `Option B: Reinstalling Rancher and cert-manager`.
 Otherwise, follow `Option A: Upgrading Rancher`.

 {{% accordion label="Option A: Upgrading Rancher" %}}